ctavolazzi/awesome-deep-learning/examples/digit-classifier/README.md

 - `config.example.json` shows how to define a repeatable training run.
   When a config file is supplied the CLI still takes precedence for any flags you pass explicitly.

+The training script fits normalisation statistics (mean and standard deviation) on the training split only and reuses them for validation and test data.
+This prevents data leakage from the held-out sets and is documented in the metadata under `feature_normalization`.

 ### JSON schema overview